rancher/fleet-docs/docs/ref-fleet-yaml.md

 #### Helm Chart Download Options

-These options are for Helm style bundles, they specify how to download the chart.
+These options are for Helm-style bundles, they specify how to download the chart.

 * chart
 * repo